 A Youth-Led Youth Homelessness Solutions-Focused Conference

-A Way Home Kamloops is leading the development of a provincial Youth-Led Youth Homelessness Conference.
-This is a work experience program where youth are gaining skills in event planning, teamwork, collaboration, leadership, public speaking, marketing, and organization.
-Youth meet on a weekly basis to put together the conference that will be hosted in January 2021.
+A Way Home Kamloops is leading the development of part 2 of a provincial Youth-Led Youth Homelessness Conference.
+This is a program where youth are gaining skills in event planning, teamwork, collaboration, leadership, public speaking, marketing, and organization.
+Youth meet on a weekly basis to put together the conference that will be hosted in September 2022.
 The primary audience for this conference is decision-makers such as government employees and elected officials.
-Our hope is to bring together youth with lived expertise with government to collaborate on the development of a provincial plan to end youth homelessness.
+Through this event we will again bring together youth with lived expertise with government to collaborate on the development of a provincial plan to end youth homelessness.

 A Way Home Kamloops manages a weekly Youth Services Hub on Wednesdays from 2:00pm to 4:00pm; where youth experiencing homelessness can connect with service providers, income support, and other resources that will support wellness.

 Drop-In Youth Supports Provided By Community